Invy55/NoStarving/README.md

 > ```

 ### You can edit 2 lines:
  - First is the **enabled worlds list**, in which starving will be disabled.
-You can add as may as you want.
+You can add as many as you want.
  - Second the **change-world option**, is setted as default on true.
 It will always fill the food bar when the player teleport to an **enabled world** and then set it back when he teleport back or to another _not enabled_ world.